 It is essential for the companies producing the waste to label it adequately.
 Below are the main aspects you have to consider when labeling:

 - Mark “hazardous waste” on the container to identify it properly.

-- Description about the waste products with the percentage of chemicals present in it is also essential.
+- Description of the waste products with the percentage of chemicals present in them is also essential.

-- Moreover, descriptions of the hazard like “flammable liquid,” “poison,” and “corrosive”, should be mentioned on the container depending upon its nature.
+- Moreover, descriptions of the hazards like “flammable liquid,” “poison,” and “corrosive”, should be mentioned on the container depending upon its nature.

 - Lastly, the date on which the waste was first added to the container must be mentioned.
 Technically, it is known as the start date.

 - Another thing to note is that all the chemicals in the waste must be spelled out fully (not with abbreviations)

 The size of the hazardous waste label is also of prime importance.
 The size of the tag must be at least 4” x 4”, so it is visible.
 The color, border, and style of the label must be ensured in a way that it is noticeable and grabs everyone’s attention.

 Besides, the placement of the label must be in an entirely visible place.
 It must not be covered by other items or anything on a container.